Find out if you will need to use the new UKNI marking and how to use it.

 - aerosol dispensers

 - low voltage electrical equipment

-Products covered by the UKNI marking but which have some special rules
+Products which are relevant to the UKNI marking but have some special rules are:

 - medical devices